slowdnn-workshop/slowdnn-workshop.github.io/submission.md

 This workshop is non-archival, and it will not have proceedings.
 We permit under-review or concurrent submissions.

-Reviewing will be performed in a single-blind fashion (authors need not anonymize their submissions).
+Reviewing will be performed in a single-blind fashion (authors should not anonymize their submissions).
-Accepted works will be invited for in-person poster presentation at the workshop at [MBZUAI](https://mbzuai.ac.ae/).
-See [the travel page]({{site.baseurl}}/travel) for information about travel support to accepted papers.